dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

     difficult as cultural change accelerates, which is why studying cultural universals and the ways in which our life adapts to technology is (crucial). (reword this?)

+- the paradigm of probabilistic computing when applied to mythos as compressed semiotic information.
+  - the mythos gives us a large collection of ideas and beliefs that can be applied in various ways, each creating impressions in believers and tending to evoke imitation from believers
+    - it's no different than how a genomic program is probabilistic
+      computation: each imitated belief can be randomly executed, altering the environment to change the distributions determining the rates of execution of each (idea or idea-type) encoded into the religion or belief system
+      - idea/belief/practice/custom
+  - type theory so that the semiotic elements comprising a compressed mythos are applicable to many more situations
+    - that is, with a more liberal interpretation of religious text, one gets a wider lens of applicable situations for a given element of the text

 How do we adapt our culture to the (fundamentally different cultural paradigm created by modernization)